Contact Information

 Biography

 Rhiannon Hein is a PhD candidate in Modern German History at the University of Illinois at Urbana-Champaign.
-She was born and raised in Honolulu, HI and graduated summa cum laude from the University of Alabama in 2018 with a BA in History and English.
-Supported in part by the Foreign Language and Area Studies Fellowship, her work at the University of Illinois has won the Joseph Ward Swan Prize for outstanding seminar paper and an Honorable Mention for the Humanities Research Institute's Prize for Research.
+She was born and raised in Honolulu, HI and graduated with a BA in History and English from the University of Alabama in 2018.
+Her work at the University of Illinois has won the History Department’s Joseph Ward Swan Prize as well as an Honorable Mention for the Humanities Research Institute's Prize for Research.
+Her newest publication can be found in the forthcoming edition of Feminist German Studies.

 Research Interests